-The distributor application consists of three types of threads: a receive thread (lcore_rx()), a set of worker threads(lcore_worker()) and a transmit thread(lcore_tx()).
-How these threads work together is shown in Fig. 36.2 below.
-The main() function launches threads of these three types.
-Each thread has a while loop which will be doing processing and which is terminated only upon SIGINT or ctrl+C. The receive and transmit threads communicate using a software ring (rte_ring structure).
+The distributor application consists of four types of threads: a receive thread ( $lcore_rx()$ ), a distributor thread ( $lcore_dist()$ ), a set of worker threads ( $lcore_worker()$ ), and a transmit thread( $lcore_tx()$ ).
+How these threads work together is shown in Fig. 35.2 below.
+The main() function launches threads of these four types.
+Each thread has a while loop which will be doing processing and which is terminated only upon SIGINT or ctrl+C.

-The receive thread receives the packets using rte_eth_rx_burst() and gives them to the distributor (using rte_distributor_process() API) which will be called in context of the receive thread itself.
-The distributor distributes the packets to workers threads based on the tagging of the packet - indicated by the hash field in the mbuf.
+The receive thread receives the packets using rte\eth\rx\burst() and will enqueue them to an rte\ring.
+The distributor thread will dequeue the packets from the ring and assign them to workers (using rte\distributor\process() API).
+This assignment is based on the tag (or flow ID) of the packet - indicated by the hash field in the mbuf.
 For IP traffic, this field is automatically filled by the NIC with the "usr" hash value for the packet, which works as a per-flow tag.
+The distributor thread communicates with the worker threads using a cache-line swapping mechanism, passing up to 8 mbuf pointers at a time (one cache line) to each worker.

-More than one worker thread can exist as part of the application, and these worker threads do simple packet processing by requesting packets from the distributor, doing a simple XOR operation on the input port mbuf field (to indicate the output port which will be used later for packet transmission) and then finally returning the packets back to the distributor in the RX thread.
+More than one worker thread can exist as part of the application, and these worker threads do simple packet processing by requesting packets from the distributor, doing a simple XOR operation on the input port mbuf field (to indicate the output port which will be used later for packet transmission) and then finally returning the packets back to the distributor thread.

-Meanwhile, the receive thread will call the distributor api rte_distributor_returned_pkts() to get the packets processed, and will enqueue them to a ring for transfer to the TX thread for transmission on the output port.
+The distributor thread will then call the distributor api rte\distributor\returned\pkts() to get the processed packets, and will enqueue them to another rte\ring for transfer to the TX thread for transmission on the output port.
 The transmit thread will dequeue the packets from the ring and transmit them on the output port specified in packet mbuf.